Drug crimes lawyer in Callaway County, MO.

 A drug crime conviction in Callaway County, MO can have far-reaching effects on your life.
 Aside from fines and prison/jail time—which vary depending on the severity of your crime—it can:

-- Damage your reputation in your Callaway County, MO community.
+- A tarnished reputation in your Callaway County, MO personal and professional circles.

-Drug Crimes Lawyer in Callaway County, MO: Understanding Missouri’s Drug Schedules and Penalties
+Drug Crimes Lawyer in Callaway County, MO: Know Missouri’s Controlled Substances and Penalties

 The severity of drug charges in Missouri is determined by the state’s classification of controlled substances under Missouri Revised Statute § 195.017, managed by the Missouri Department of Health and Senior Services.
 Here’s a breakdown: